-We maintain the Amended and Restated 2020 Incentive Award Plan (the '2020 Plan') in order to facilitate the grant of cash and equity incentives to directors, employees (including our NEOs), and consultants of our Company and certain of its affiliates and to enable our Company and certain of its affiliates to obtain and retain services of these individuals, which is essential to our long-term success.
-The maximum number of shares of common stock reserved under the 2020 Plan is 7,500,000 shares of our common stock.
+We maintain the Amended and Restated 2020 Incentive Award Plan (the "2020 Plan") in order to facilitate the grant of cash and equity incentives to directors, employees (including our NEOs), and consultants of our Company and certain of its affiliates and to enable our Company and certain of its affiliates to obtain and retain services of these individuals, which is essential to our long-term success.
+The maximum number of shares of common stock reserved under the 2020 Plan is 9,207,318 shares of our common stock.
 The 2020 Plan provides for an annual increase on the first day of each calendar year beginning January 1, 2023 and ending on and including January 1, 2032, equal to the lesser of (A) 2.0% of the shares of our common stock outstanding (on an as-converted basis, taking into account any and all securities convertible into, or exercisable, exchangeable or redeemable for, shares of common stock (including LLC Interests of Shift4 Payments, LLC)) on the last day of the immediately preceding fiscal year and (B) such smaller number of shares of common stock as determined by the Board; provided that no more than 7,500,000 shares of our common stock may be issued upon the exercise of incentive stock options.
-As of December 31, 2022, 7,689,545 RSUs were outstanding under the 2020 Plan.
+As of December 31, 2023, 2,345,210 RSUs were outstanding under the 2020 Plan.
 The 2020 Plan provides our employees (including the NEOs), consultants, non-employee directors and other service providers and those of our affiliates the opportunity to participate in the equity appreciation of our business through the receipt of incentive and equity-based awards.

-2022 CEO Compensation
+2023 CEO Compensation

-Mr. J. Isaacman's annual cash compensation is comprised only of base salary and certain perquisites as described below under "Employee Benefits and Perquisites," as he does not receive an annual cash incentive award unlike our other NEOs.
+Mr. J. Isaacman's annual cash compensation is comprised only of base salary and certain perquisites as described below under "Employee Benefits and Perquisites," as, unlike our other NEOs, he does not receive an annual cash incentive award.
 Mr. J. Isaacman's compensation package is comprised almost entirely of equity, which is intended to align him further with shareholders given his position as the largest shareholder in the Company.
 Mr. J. Isaacman also participates in the Company's benefit plans.

-In fiscal year 2022, Mr. J. Isaacman received the following compensation:
+In fiscal year 2023, Mr. J. Isaacman received the following compensation:

-Base Salary: \$50,000
+• Base Salary: \$50,000

-Annual Incentive: \$0

-RSU Grant: \$6,600,000
+• RSU Grant: \$8,499,978 (granted in 2023 based on 2022 performance)